 The Department of Radiation Medicine at Roswell Park offers a four-year residency program beginning at the PGY-II level.
-Our program takes advantage of the combined resources of Roswell Park Cancer Institute (RPCI) and the Jacobs School of Medicine and Biomedical Sciences (UB).
+Our program takes advantage of the combined resources of Roswell Park Comprehensive Cancer Center and the Jacobs School of Medicine and Biomedical Sciences (University at Buffalo).

 Prior to entering the program, candidates must complete their first year of postgraduate clinical training in internal medicine, family practice, obstetrics/gynecology, surgery or surgical specialties, pediatrics, a categorical radiation oncology year, or a transitional year.
 The program meets all the requirements of the American Board of Radiology (ABR) and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

 There are a total of six resident positions in our program.
-Clinical rotations occur only at Roswell Park Cancer Institute.
+Clinical rotations occur only at Roswell Park Comprehensive Cancer Center.
 Residents work one-on-one with attending physicians and are encouraged to take a lead in patient management.
 Call is on a weekly rotating basis and taken from home.

 Instruction in radiation physics and radiation biology is offered every year.
 Residents are required to complete a research project and attendings encourage residents to undertake other clinical or basic science research initiatives besides what is required.
 Funding is available for participation in national conferences.